Skip to content

 **kwargs

-Additional keyword arguments for F1MicroSingleFieldMetric, e.g., ignore_subfields.
+Additional keyword arguments for F1MicroSingleFieldMetric, e.g., ignore_subfields or ignore_missing_entries.

 {}